cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Slush and Cold Drink Upsells

-Slush and cold drinks are ideal for upselling because customers are often already thirsty and in a good mood.
+Slush and cold drinks are ideal for upselling because customers are often thirsty and in a good mood.
+The decision is usually quick, which makes upgrades easy to add.

 A simple message works best: